oskarth/netpowder/README.md

 [here](https://www.youtube.com/watch?v=9NqEpsFeKDg).

-The rest of this document contains instructions for people with access codes, example usages, and answers to commonly asked questions.
+The rest of this document contains instructions for people with access codes, example usages, answers to commonly asked questions, and TODOs and known bugs.

 ## Getting started